 Although best known for her solo work, she is also a longtime member of the Epic Theatre Ensemble and has a recurring role in the TV series Madam Secretary.
 Just as important as her identity as an actor is her role as a teacher.
 Even after the worldwide success of No Child… (the title refers to the Bush-era No Child Left Behind schools program, and the play revolves around some of the children who are, nonetheless, left behind) she continues to be a teaching artist in some of the city’s most daunting classrooms.

-“I will always be a teacher,” she told me when we spoke last week.
+“I will always be a teacher,” she told me when we spoke recently.
 “I benefit so much from working with students.
 Plus it’s so nice to be able to work with the future of America, so I’m not just sitting around going ‘Grrrr, these kids nowadays…’ It’s all love.
 Believe you me, I wouldn’t be walking into school if I didn’t love what I do.”

 Nilaja Sun grew up on New York’s Lower East Side, the quintessential American “melting pot” where waves of immigrants have landed on these shores.
 Nowadays it’s rapidly gentrifying, but when she was coming up in the 1970s it was still a working-class neighborhood, home to a rich stew of ethnicities (she herself is the daughter of an African-American father and a Puerto Rican mother).